CanobbioE/twitchapi/README.md

 The documentation can be found on [go doc](https://godoc.org/github.com/CanobbioE/twitchapi).

 ### Example
-First of all make sure to have a [registered](https://dev.twitch.tv/docs/authentication#registration) client.
+Make sure to have a [registered](https://dev.twitch.tv/docs/authentication#registration) client, hence a client id.

 This code gets the top five English streams and print them:
 ```go